v8/v8.dev/src/docs/api.md

 - Changing function signatures is unsafe.
 Use the `V8_DEPRECATED` and `V8_DEPRECATE_SOON` macros as described above.

 We maintain a [document mentioning important API changes](https://docs.google.com/document/d/1g8JFi8T_oAE_7uAri7Njtig7fKaPDfotU6huOa1alds/edit) for each V8 version.

+There is also a regularly updated [doxygen api documentation](https://v8.dev/api).